Road traffic crashes, drowning, burns, falls and poisoning hurt, disable or kill millions of children across the world every day.

-Use the tabs 1-10 above to read our Top Ten Messages on Accidents & Preventing Injuries for children to learn and share.
+Use the message tabs on the left to read our Top Ten Messages on Accidents & Preventing Injuries for children to learn and share.
 Scroll down to see ideas on what children can do to understand, find out more, take action and reflect on this topic.

 MAKE our own Accidents & Preventing Injuries Messages using our own words in our own language!

 LEARN these messages so we never forget them!

 SHARE these messages with other children and our families!